Blize/bmp-image-compare/README.md

 ## Usage / Current Features

-The library currently only supports comparing two images and returning a percentage of how similiar they are to each other.
+The library currently only supports comparing two images and returning a percentage of how similar they are to each other.
-That said the comparission is between every R / G / B value of every pixel between the two images.
-After that it sums then and divides by the total amount of pixels to get a percentage.
+That said the comparison is between every R / G / B value of every pixel between the two images.
+After that it sums them and divides by the total amount of pixels to get the percentage.
 With that we get similarity values for R / G / B and overall.

 This method is good for comparing images that are the same, but have been modified in some way, like adding lines to the image.